The senior administrators at Milton are responsible for developing policy and managing the School’s operations.

 Joshua Suchoff has been a key member of the Milton Advancement team since 2010 when he joined the school as a Development Associate.
 In his current role, Josh helps direct the passions and commitments of community members to areas of need within the school.

-Josh received a B.A. in Political Communications from The George Washington University and is pursuing a M.S. in Nonprofit Management from Gratz College.
+Josh received a B.A. in Political Communications from The George Washington University and is pursuing an M.S. in Nonprofit Management from Gratz College.
 He attended Jewish day school from Pre-K through Grade 6, and was involved in other formal and informal Jewish learning opportunities thereafter, including the Jewish Theological Seminary’s Ivry Prozdor High School, MEOR DC’s Jewish Leadership Fellowship, and the Eco-Beit Midrash and Men’s Learning Program at Yeshivat Simchat Shlomo in Jerusalem.
-In 2015, Josh was chosen to be a Wexner Foundation Field Fellow.
+Josh is a Certified Fund Raising Executive and a Wexner Foundation Field Fellow.

 Sindy Udell joined the school as Director of Admission in 2003, when the school enrolled 150 students.
 Under her leadership and strategic planning, enrollment has more than doubled to over 390 students.